 However, we feel that it is in the best interest of most puppies (provided the new family will continue the training) for us to transfer the training (along with the puppy of course!) to new families prior to 3 months of age: before they reach the end of their socialization developmental period.

-Because we are breeders with newborn puppies occasionally in our home and because of lack of access to every possible environment, we cannot socialize puppies to the level that new owners can do in the environment that each puppy will be permanently living.
+Because we are breeders with newborn puppies occasionally in our home and because of lack of access to every possible environment, we cannot socialize puppies to the level that new owners can do in the environment that each puppy will be ultimately and permanently be living.

 An Incredible Foundation For New Owners to Build on